“You can’t stop the waves, but you can learn to surf.” -John Kabat-Zinn

 What would my opening day in heaven be like?

-On “April Fools” day in 2018, he sent out an email with a purported story from the New York Times (Mark Landler) about me winning the Mavericks Big Wave Contest.
-It looked like the real thing.
+On “April Fools” day in 2018, he sent out an email with a purported story from the New York Times about me winning the Mavericks Big Wave Contest.
+This article looked like the real thing!
 I’m not sure what prompted him to do that.
 I am guessing that he simply decided a good joke was due.
-God bless him; when I read it, I felt as if I had actually done it!
+God bless him; when I read it, I felt as if I had actually done it.

 I include it below as both a tribute to Roy and a vision of how good I think we could have it while surfing in Heaven.
 Thanks for the inspiration, Roy.
 I am now working on my headstands.